livingstonlarus/runic/README.md

 This token-efficient design minimizes framework overhead (~600 tokens) while maximizing available context for project memory files and actual development work.
 Agents can focus their token budget on understanding the project rather than processing framework instructions.

+In real world usage, initializing the Orchestrator with a massive 10 tracks project resulted in API cost of ~$0.50.
+Including overhead of Cline in Plan mode with full Auto-approve and using model Claude 3.7 Sonnet Thinking (OpenRouter), with rates as of 2025-02-27.
+Resulting in tokens consumption ⬆ 140K ⬇ 2.5K and context window 25K.

 ## Token Optimization Techniques

 Runic agents employ several token optimization strategies when creating and maintaining memory files: